Public Auditorium: 1987 renovations

 From 1983 to 1987, the convention center and Public Auditorium were both extensively renovated.
 The Exhibition Hall below Public Auditorium was radically changed, with a lobby/ballroom created out of former service space at the north end of the hall.
 A stone staircase was built in this area to connect the space to the hall above.
 This area could accommodate up to 2,000 people.
 The rest of the old Exhibition Hall was turned into 15 meeting rooms (ranging in size from 10 to 700 seats), office space, a cocktail lounge, and a piano bar arranged around a central block.
 A corridor hugged the exterior wall of the old hall, providing access to the meeting rooms.
 This corridor had decorative stone panels on one side and painted wood on the other, and was lined with sturdy chair upholstered in luggage fabric.
 The old asphalt floor was covered with concrete, and then tiled and carpeted.
 Cove lighting lit the corridor and meeting rooms.
-The Lakeside Exhibition Hall was converted into a ballroom with kitchen, and the north wall of the hall torn out and replaced with a glass curtain wall that had views of Lake Erie.
+The Lakeside Exhibition Hall was converted into a ballroom with kitchen, and the north wall of the hall removed and replaced with a glass curtain wall that had views of Lake Erie.

 The bathrooms in Public Auditorium were renovated to make them accessible as well as modern, and all public spaces in Public Auditorium were retiled, repainted, and replastered, while furniture received new upholstery.
 The north terrace was rebuilt in four different colors of granite.
 New taxicab stands were built at each end of Public Auditorium, and small gardens placed at each end of each taxi stand.

 The overall decorating scheme featured colors of muted beige, blue, gray, green, and rose.